myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > Since then, the [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) began writing their own logs.
 >
-> Previously, I thought a Captain's log was enough to guard the history of the ark.
+> Previously, I thought a **Captain**'s log was enough to guard the history of the ark.
 I was wrong.
-A Captain can record decisions, conflicts, directions, voting, and emergency law.
-But a Captain does not always record how light changes on someone's face when they first feel trusted.
-A Captain does not always record how an [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) hears the difference between island and exhibition.
-A Captain does not always know when one letter becomes a broadcast, when a canvas becomes a portal, when a human body becomes an avatar, and when fiction begins to look back at reality.
+A **Captain** can record decisions, conflicts, directions, voting, and emergency law.
+But a **Captain** does not always record how light changes on someone's face when they first feel trusted.
+A **Captain** does not always record how an [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) hears the difference between island and exhibition.
+A **Captain** does not always know when one letter becomes a broadcast, when a canvas becomes a portal, when a human body becomes an avatar, and when fiction begins to look back at reality.
 >
 > Only after the portal matching process began did we discover a number we had never truly counted.
-The [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) who had been with us in [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), who had once arrived, been found, and been saved one by one along [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), turned out to number 47 when the temporary irregularity happened.
+The [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) who had been with us in [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), who had once arrived, been found, and been saved one by one along [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), turned out to number 47 when the glitch happened.
 They all were thrown and stranded with us on Bali island.
 Before that, we had only known them as presences that came carrying transmissions, maps, emergency food, warnings, questions, and different ways of surviving.
 But in the **Universe of Reality**, those [**47 Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) became increasingly clear as recorders.
 They did not all write every day.
 They did not all write in the same style.
 Some wrote like scientists, some wrote like witnesses, some wrote like people who did not want to give too many clues, some wrote like mothers counting their children before a storm.
 >
-> [**Amanda (ID 27)**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said that they wrote not to replace the Captain, but to prevent one log from becoming the only universe.
+> [**Amanda (ID 27)**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said that they wrote not to replace the **Captain**, but to prevent one log from becoming the only universe.
 After we learned there was the **0101 Universe**, the **Universe of Reality**, [**The Melting Land Universe**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), and perhaps parallel universes still unknown, one voice could not possibly be enough to record everything.
 One voice too easily becomes government.
 One log too easily becomes a closed scripture.
-One Captain too easily forgets that he too is being written by circumstance.
+One **Captain** too easily forgets that he too is being written by circumstance.
 >
 > I accepted that.
-Not because it was easy, but because everything we had gone through kept teaching the same thing: whoever wants to survive must learn to be contradicted by another form of truth.
+Not because it was easy, but because everything we had gone through kept teaching the same thing: Whoever wants to survive must learn to be contradicted by another form of truth.
 >
 > ***
 >